-Given a sequence of frames $\{x^t\}_{t=0}^{T-1}$ we perform an iterative encoding where in each step (1) the posterior keypoints from the previous step serve as anchors, from which an offset will be learned to the current step as illustrated in Figure~\ref{fig:arch}, and (2) to indicate the region in which the consecutive keypoint may be, the RGB patch input to the encoder is concatenated with an additional single-channel score-map generated by cross-correlating consecutive patches in time as described next.
+Given a sequence of frames $\{x_t\}_{t=0}^{T-1}$ we perform an iterative encoding where in each step (1) the posterior keypoints from the previous step serve as anchors, from which an offset will be learned to the current step as illustrated in Figure~\ref{fig:arch}, and (2) to indicate the region in which the consecutive keypoint may be, the RGB patch input to the encoder is concatenated with an additional single-channel score-map generated by cross-correlating consecutive patches in time as described next.

 Our underlying assumption is that the displacement of objects between consecutive frame is small, so the encoder can search for the object in a small region around its previous location~\citep{held2016goturn}.
-To that end, we simply use $z_p^{t-1}$ as the anchor keypoints for the next frame, i.e., $z_a^t = z_p^{t-1}$, where for $t=0$ the anchors are keypoint proposals from the prior of a single-image DLP.
-In addition, to minimize false detections in cases where objects or parts of objects enter the region of the object-of-interest, we compute the normalized cross-correlation~\citep{harley2022particle} between the patches, or \textit{glimpses}, from $x^{t-1}$ and $x^t$ around $z_p^{t-1}$, implemented efficiently with group-convolution.
+To that end, we simply use $z_{p,t-1}$ as the anchor keypoints for the next frame, i.e., $z_{a,t} = z_{p,t-1}$, where for $t=0$ the anchors are keypoint proposals from the prior of a single-image DLP.
+In addition, to minimize false detections in cases where objects or parts of objects enter the region of the object-of-interest, we compute the normalized cross-correlation~\citep{harley2022particle} between the patches, or \textit{glimpses}, from $x_{t-1}$ and $x_t$ around $z_{p,t-1}$, which we denote $x_{t-1}(p_{t-1})$ and $x_{t}(p_{t-1})$.
+This is implemented efficiently with group-convolution.
 This single-channel generated score-map can help direct the search for the object in the consecutive frame as visualized in Figure~\ref{fig:cross_corr}.
 The score-map is concatenated channel-wise to the input of the encoder component that outputs the particle attributes from each glimpse.
 We provide more details on the tracking process in Appendix~\ref{subsec:apndx_tracking}.